Bringing together members, scientists, and research advocates.

 We are impatient for eradication.
 Every contribution makes a difference.

 I participate because of Dr. Susan Love.
 Her approach to research is as bold and as urgent as her mission: to eradicate breast cancer completely.
-The Army of Women is one example of how her work facilitates and accelerates research by saving time and money through recruiting a standing pool of women and men available for studies.
+The Army of Women is one example of how her work facilitates and accelerates research by saving time and money through recruiting a standing pool of people available for studies.
 Whether or not you've had breast cancer, you can play a vital role in ending breast cancer.
 From answering an online survey to donating a blood or tissue sample, every contribution makes a difference!

 Fun Fact: I love music and dancing